 What if I need pain medication or antibiotics?

-Appropriate non-narcotic medications will be dispensed as directed by our clinicians.
-We also will have antibiotics available.
+Appropriate non-narcotic pain medications and antibiotics will be dispensed as directed by our clinicians.
 There will be no narcotics on the premises.

 Do I need insurance?

 No. This is a completely free event.
 Because of the generosity of our volunteers and event sponsors, we will not be filing insurance or charging patients for the services.

 Is there anything that would disqualify me from receiving treatment?